AngelosPapageorgiou/AngelosPapageorgiou/README.md

 # Angelos Papageorgiou

 Hello!
-I’m Angelos Papageorgiou, a Statistics student at the Athens University of Economics and Business (AUEB).
+I’m Angelos Papageorgiou I study Statistics at AUEB and Artificial Intelligence at ACG.

 ## About Me

 **Education:**
-BSc in Statistics at AUEB,
+-BSc in Statistics at AUEB

-Minor in Artificial Intelligence
+-Minor in Artificial Intelligence

 **Interests:**